pr4shxnt/beginner.py/README.md

-# Python Basics: Introduction, Modules, Variables, and Data Types
+# Python Basics: Introduction, Modules, Variables, Data Types, Operations and String methods

 Welcome to this beginner-friendly guide to Python programming!
 This README provides a foundational overview of key Python concepts.